Finch-API/finch-docs/docs/Product-Guides/Assisted-Connect-Flow.md

 #### `Finch-Data-Retrieved` header
 Since the data is retrieved and refreshed on a periodic cadence, you may want to know the freshness of the data returned by an API call.
 You can use the `Finch-Data-Retrieved` [header](../Development-Guides/Headers.md) to get the date and time in ISO-8601 format the data was retrieved.

-### Monitoring the status of your Assisted API Connections
+### Monitoring the status of your Assisted API connections
 To view the status of your connected employers, you can use the [Finch Developer Dashboard](https://dashboard.tryfinch.com) and navigate to the **Employers** tab on your application's page.

 Status | Description